Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 And let me say this the way I say it to my clients: you don’t need to be a legal expert to protect yourself, you need clarity.
 You’re allowed to ask questions.
 You’re allowed to slow it down.
 And you deserve to understand every page before you sign.

-This guide is based on my YouTube video, where I walk through the Ohio real estate purchase contract step-by-step.
-Still, I’m also adding 2026 updates, buyer-friendly checklists, and trusted resources so you can feel informed, not overwhelmed.
+This guide is based on my YouTube video, where I walk through the Ohio real estate purchase contract step by step.
+I’m also adding 2026 updates, buyer-friendly checklists, and trusted resources so you can feel informed, not overwhelmed.

-If you want the “quick walkthrough” version, watch the video here and then come back to this guide:
+If you want the quick walkthrough version, watch the video first and then come back to this guide as your checklist.

 What Is a Real Estate Purchase Contract in Ohio?